ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ### 1.3.7 TCGA
 **Introduction**

 The Cancer Genome Atlas (TCGA) is a publicly funded project that aims to catalog and discover major cancer-causing genomic alterations to create a comprehensive “atlas” of cancer genomic profiles.
 TCGA molecularly characterized over 20,000 primary cancer and matched normal samples spanning [33 cancer types](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga/studied-cancers); generated over 2.5 petabytes of genomic, epigenomic, transcriptomic, and proteomic data.
 TCGA is cornerstone in cancer biology.
 It has enabled a deeper understanding of cancer at molecular levels, helped research in science and technology  that has fastened the pace of drug discovery helped patients at the clinic in real-time.
-TCGA has been influential in the R&D processes of many immuno-therapeutics.
+TCGA has been influential in R&D processes of many immuno-therapeutics.

 **Types of Omics Datasets**